harpasteingrims/assignment-final/README.md

 #### **Deploy it!**

-- Create a Github action that does all the checks we've been doing in previous assignments and then deploys the application to a staging environment.
-Where then, if staging deployment is successful, it can be promoted to a production environment.
+- Create a Github action that does all the checks we've been doing in previous assignments and then deploys the application to a kubernetes cluster.
 Please note the checks should be done on any branch but the deployment should only happen on the `main` branch.
 - When deploying it should be deploying a docker image that has been tagged with the commit hash to indicate the version.

-#### **Monitor it!**
+#### **Monitor it!** (To be decided)

 - Add <INSERT MONITORING TOOL> to the application.
 - Create a dashboard to monitor the health of the application.